Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Books:

 • Afoot and Afield in Los Angeles County - by Jerry Schad (Wilderness Press: Berkley) - Area B-9, Trip 3: "Fish Canyon Falls."
 Trail description using Van Tassel Ridge to access the falls trail.
 He places the round-trip distance to the falls at 8.8 miles with 3,100 feet elevation gain.
-See Jerry's Roam-O-Rama write-up at sdreader.com
+This route is no longer available due to mining operations.

 • Los Angeles County: A Day Hiker's Guide - by John McKinney (The Trailmaster, 2006).
 "Fish Canyon Falls: Fish Canyon Trail."
 Historical background and trail description using Van Tassel Ridge to access the falls trail.
 He places the round-trip distance to the falls at 9 miles with 1,200 feet elevation gain (obviously neglecting to account for the climb out).
-He rightly declares, "The first half of the hike [the Van Tassel Ridge section] is nothing less than horrible."
+This route is no longer available due to mining operations.

 Inspiration | News | Links